PulseBeamDev/docs/concepts/webrtc.md

 * Repurposed existing technology (battle-tested)
 * Congestion control (complicated)

+# What does PulseBeam add?

-PulseBeam wraps WebRTC and provides infrastructure.
+PulseBeam wraps WebRTC, defines a secure signaling protocol, and provides infrastructure.
 Including signaling, STUN, and TURN servers.
 It abstracts the complexities of managing connections, handling edge cases, and working with WebRTC APIs.
-With the PulseBeam Peer JS SDK, developers call `peer.start()` to initialize connections and `peer.connect(otherPeer)` to establish and reconnect peers seamlessly.
+With the `@pulsebeam/peer` JS SDK, developers call `peer.start()` to initialize connections and `peer.connect(otherPeer)` to establish and reconnect peers seamlessly.
 So you get everything in WebRTC, without the large upfront investment, testing, maintenance, and ongoing complexity.

 # The WebRTC Protocol